hoprnet/hoprnet/docs/hopr-documentation/src/install-hoprd/using-script.md

 latest
 ```

+You might need to restart your terminal for your computer to be able to find `hoprd` after the script completes installation.

 ### Ubuntu or Debian

 Type following commands into your terminal, if you are using a VPS, log in into your VPS.